JerryLead/MyNotes/Cases/OOM-Cases-Spark-User-Nabble-Categoried.md

 2. [Bulk-load to HBase](http://apache-spark-user-list.1001560.n3.nabble.com/Bulk-load-to-HBase-tp14667.html)

 	Symptom: OOM on mapPartitionsWithIndex() for splitKeys, I have to merge the byte[]s that have the same key.
-	Pattern:  Large accumulated results
+	Pattern:  Large accumulated results  (Expert)
 	Reproducible: Yes
+	Job type: User-defined (mailing list)
+	Fix suggestions: no

 	The problem is that you will first collect and allocate many small byte[] in memory, and then merge them.
-If the total size of the byte[]s is very large, you run out of memory,
+If the total size of the byte[]s is very large, you run out of memory

 3. [Accumulator question](http://apache-spark-user-list.1001560.n3.nabble.com/Accumulator-question-tp15715.html)